netxms/netxms-doc/admin/user-management.rst

 Users
 -----

-NetXMS has the following attributes for users:
+|product_name| has the following attributes for users:

 - Unique identifier
 - Unique login name